InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 Python PyInstaller | https://pyinstaller.readthedocs.io/en/stable/index.html

 # Preparation

-Windows 10 Client Prep
+# Windows 10 Client Prep
 On a clean windows 10 installation, Python and Nuitka will need to be installed

-For the Stable version use the following command (https://nuitka.net/doc/download.html): python -m pip install -U nuitka
+For the Stable version use the following command (https://nuitka.net/doc/download.html): python3 -m pip install -U nuitka

 # Copy the project files: